TediCross/TediCross/README.md

 See https://core.telegram.org/bots/faq#why-doesn-39t-my-bot-see-messages-from-other-bots

+### When running `npm install`, it complains about missing dependencies?

+The [Discord library](https://discord.js.org/#/) TediCross is using has support for audio channels and voice chat.
+For this, it needs some additional libraries, like [node-opus](https://www.npmjs.com/package/node-opus), [libsodium](https://www.npmjs.com/package/libsodium) and others.
+TediCross does not do audio, so these warnings can safely be ignored

 ### How do I update the bot?

 Most updates are annouced on the [TediCross News channel](https://t.me/TediCross).
 Only very minor ones are not